 There are 4 requirements when registering a company in Zimbabwe

-- Company name – should not be similar to an is already registered company, or which is so similar to any such name as to be likely to deceive, is likely to mislead the public, is blasphemous or indecent or likely to cause offense to any person or class of persons, suggests patronage of the Government or some other authority or organisation unless the consent thereof has been obtained, is undesirable for any other reason.
+- Company name – should not be similar to an is already registered company, or which is so similar to any such name as to be likely to deceive, is likely to mislead the public, is blasphemous or indecent or likely to cause offense to any person or class of persons, suggests patronage of the Government or some other authority or organization unless the consent thereof has been obtained, is undesirable for any other reason.

 - Director’s information – Name(s) and surname as shown on government issued identity documents, national identity number/passport number, official address and any former names.
 This information is shown on the CR 6.